the-isf-academy/making-with-code/content/cs9/unit00/labs/lab8_git/_index.md

 ## [1] Your First Repo

-**From now on, all code for this class will be stored as individual git repositories.** We are going to start now, by setting up getting your repository for the next lab.
+**From now on, all code for this class will be stored as individual git repositories.** We are going to start now, by setting up your repository for the next lab.

 ### Cloning Your Module Repository